Rick-T137/VIC-BBS/README.md

-# VIC-BBS
 ![VIC-BBS-menu](https://github.com/Rick-T137/vic-bbs/assets/13721643/f542e143-8953-4c09-855c-08737b08f8e7)

-VIC-20 Bulletin Board System
+# VIC-20 Bulletin Board System

 This is a bulletin board system (BBS) that runs on a Commodore VIC-20 personal computer.
 In addition to the VIC, you'll need:
 - at least 16KB of memory expansion (35KB expansion is optimal)